JereKuusela/valheim-dev/publish/README.md

 # Changelog

+- v1.26
+	- Adds parameter `last` to the `goto` command to allow easily returning to the previous position.

 - v1.25
 	- Lowers teleport cooldown from 2 seconds to 0.5 seconds when `debug_fast_teleport` is enabled.
 	- Internal change to support World Edit Commands mod.